overDaer/COP5518-Group11-Project2-New/rdt3.0/bin/readme.txt

 ************/

 INSTRUCTIONS:
 First compile the classes using javac command:

-javac -source 1.8 -target 1.8 Network.java
+javac Network.java
-javac -source 1.8 -target 1.8 Network.java
+javac Receiver.java
-javac -source 1.8 -target 1.8 Network.java
+javac Sender.java

 The format is following the instructions: